MarioAndF/Hominum/Data.md

 	- LA: "Fossa triangularis"
 	- ES: "Fosa triangular"
 - ## Definition
-	- "a shallow depression in the anterior part of the top of the ear\u0027s auricle between the two crura into which the antihelix divides" - (Mirriam-Webster Dictionary)
+	- "a shallow depression in the anterior part of the top of the ear's auricle between the two crura into which the antihelix divides" - (Mirriam-Webster Dictionary)

 # A15.3.01.011
 - ## Term